Resolution case study - replacement mattresses

 The tenant said:

-• The marks on the mattresses were already there at the start of the tenancy
+• the marks on the mattresses were already there at the start of the tenancy

-• The mattresses were old and well used when they moved in but the landlord is trying to claim for brand new ones
+• the mattresses were old and well used when they moved in but the landlord is trying to claim for brand new ones

 The landlord and agent responded, saying:

-• The tenant was sent the check-in report when they moved in which says the mattresses were in used condition with no marks or stains
+• the tenant was sent the check-in report when they moved in which says the mattresses were in used condition with no marks or stains

-• No amendments were made by the tenant or reported at a later date
+• no amendments were made by the tenant or reported at a later date

-• The landlord is claiming for replacing the mattresses as the incoming tenants are unhappy with their condition
+• the landlord is claiming for replacing the mattresses as the incoming tenants are unhappy with their condition

 What evidence was provided?